Buckskin Joe, Park County, Colorado: History

 The placer and vein gold deposits were rich, but were quickly exhausted.
 By 1866, the town was reported to be deserted, and the courthouse building was moved down the valley to the new county seat of Fairplay.
 In the late 1950s, Horace Tabor's general store was dismantled, hauled away, and reassembled at the tourist attraction and movie set also called Buckskin Joe, 70 mi away from the original site.
 It remained there until 2011 when it, along with the entire tourist attraction and movie set, was sold to a private collector and moved to a private ranch in western Colorado.

 Geography

-Buckskin Joe is located about 2 mi west of Alma, Colorado at coordinates at an elevation of 10761 ft.
+Buckskin Joe is located approximately 2 mi west of Alma, Colorado.